-v) Inventory
+q) Inventory

-Stock on hand is stated at the lower of cost and net realisable value on a 'first in first out' basis or FIFO.
+Stock on hand is stated at the lower of cost and net realisable value on a 'first in first out' (FIFO) or Average Cost basis, dependent on the nature of the stock item.
 Costs of purchased inventory are determined after deducting rebates and discounts received or receivable.
 Net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.